+The online performance of the distributed control policies is compared to the optimal centralized policy.
+To be able to compute the centralized optimal, we use a quadratic stage and unconstrained state and action spaces.
+The stage cost for each mass is $l_i(x_i,\dot{x}_i,u_i) = 0.5 x_i^2 + \dot{x}_i^2 + 0.2 u_i^2$, with a discount factor of $\gamma = 0.99$, and the dynamics is converted to discrete time with a $0.05$ second sampling time.
+Fig.\,\ref{fig:smd}(a) shows a system with $3$ masses for clarity, but for the numerical results in Fig.\,\ref{fig:smd}(c) we simulate a system with $20$ masses.

-The $\mcal{Q}$-function can produce a decentralized policy to play online if given an appropriate structure, as we describe in section \ref{sec:unify_structured_functions}.
-The coupled oscillator setup here is an LQR example for which the optimal $\mcal{Q}$-function is quadratic.
-Due to the coupling in the dynamics, the centralized optimal $\mcal{Q}$-function will not yield a greedy policy with a separable structure.
-Hence we use convex quadratic $\mcal{Q}$-functions as the basis set, $\approxFuncSpaceXU$, further restricted to those having the structure shown in figure \ref{fig:smd_example_Qstructure}.
-Thus, the approximate greedy policy is decentralized, and $Q^\ast \notin \approxFuncSpaceXU$.
+As described in Section \ref{sec:unify_structured_functions}, an approximate \textQ-function can lead to a decentralized greedy policy if given an appropriate structure.
+The $Q^\ast$ is quadratic for this coupled oscillator example and due to the dynamic coupling the optimal greedy policy does not have a separable structure.
+Thus, for the restricted function space $\approxFuncSpaceXU$ we use quadratic functions parameterized as in \eqref{eq:quadratic_basis_function_space} with the $P^Q$ matrix restricted to have the structure shown in Fig.\,\ref{fig:smd}(b).
+The structure is shown for a three mass example and is readily extended for a longer string of masses.
+The approximate greedy policy is decentralized if the shaded structure is used, and distributed with nearest neighbour communication if additionally the dotted elements are non-zero.
+Note that $Q^\ast \notin \approxFuncSpaceXU$.